alekseykolchanov/string_unicode/README.md

 In the listing and scheme above we see types Swift engineers developed to connect human-readable String as an array of characters and its integer representations while encoded.
 The best way to get acquainted with them closer is to read official [Swift.String documentation][Swift.String documentation]

 ## Conclusion
-What initially seemed to me as an inconvenience of working with Swift.String type now I see as a rigth way to abstract out String as an array of letters from its representation in different encodings.
+What initially seemed to me as an inconvenience of working with Swift.String type now I see as a right way to abstract out String as an array of letters from its representation in different encodings.
 1. String is a sequence of characters
 1. Each character may be encoded with one or more Unicode scalars
-1. Each Unicode scalar requires at max 21 bits but there are UTF-8 and UTF-16 encodings that developed to be represent those 21 bits in shorter integer types
+1. Each Unicode scalar requires at max 21 bits but there are UTF-8 and UTF-16 encodings that developed to represent those 21 bits in shorter integer types
 1. Swift.String and Swift.Character have 'unicodeScalars' property to get sequence of Unicode scalars
-1. Using Array initializer with this UnicodeScalar type we can get an array of UInt32 integers which encodes given string
+1. Using Array initializer with this UnicodeScalarView type we can get an array of UInt32 integers which encodes given string

         let string = "Hello 🌎"
         let scalars = Array(string.unicodeScalars).map { $0.value }